revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 `npm install -g typescript`
 ```

-We can also install a typescript plugin available for our IDE.
-We can use the  IDE of our choice such as VS Code, Visual Studio, Atom, or Sublime Text.
+We can also install a typescript plugin available for our IDE.We can use the  IDE of our choice such as VS Code, Visual Studio, Atom, or Sublime Text.

 </blockquote>
 </details>

 ---

-5. Explain the TypeScript program execution?
+5.Explain the TypeScript program execution?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)